LeonardoClaudin/Trabajo-Fin-de-Grado-Biotecnologia-ETSIAAB/README.md

 - Diameter (*Diameter_erdos_renyi(size, prob, prom*)
 - Degree Connection (*EdgeD_erdos_renyi(size, prob, prom*)

 The resulting data can be saved as a separate .csv document and plotted with [ggplot2](https://ggplot2.tidyverse.org/) using **Resultados_redes_aleatorias.rmd** programme.
 Results will be saved in PDF format.
-There is only one type of graph:
+There are two types of graph:
 - Property v Sample Size (with probability values in Legend)
+- Scaling (if possible) of these properties to find a common behaviour invariant of sample size

-### Random Geometric Graph.
+### Random Geometric Network.
 We developed a random distance graph that adds edges between nodes if distance between nodes is sorter that given radius (*rad*).
 This implemented thanks to [igraph](https://igraph.org/r/doc/sample_grg.html) package.
 Similarly as with Erdos-Renyi, a 5000 node network was built and subnets of sizes (*size*) were elaborated from random sampling from original network.
 To evaluate the value of the properties, mean values of (*prom*) samples were calculated.
 The function with estimate these values can be found in **Funciones_redes_geometricas.R**, which can be summed up into:
 - Giant component (*LCC_grg(size, rad, prom)*)
 - Modularity value (*Mod_grg(size, rad, prom)*)